picimako/drupal-paragraph-context/README.md

 there would be two image components added to the layout, and the last two configurations would be applied to two different image components.

+The list of entries are provided to the content assembler class as a list of `ComponentAndConfiguration` objects for which one might have to introduce a kind of data table type converter.

 There is one another difference between this and the tree view based variants that in this case configurations don't have a prefix at all.
 They are simply defined in the right-hand side column.